Everyone that has used a PC

 with a 5 cm scale.

-USB cable was able to carry
+USB cable was

-is capped at 5v, 100mA.
+However, power is capped at 5v, 100mA.

-“useful” distance.
+cables suffer from a “useful” distance.
 Meaning, the maximum length of a usb cable is capped at 5m.
-Should the length be longer, the
+Should the

-efficiency dropped and data may be corrupted.
+length be longer, the efficiency dropped and data may be corrupted.

-For PCs with limited USB
+For PCs with

-reduced, as all its bandwidth and power are sourced from a USB port.
+will be reduced, as all its bandwidth and power are sourced from a USB port.

-using a USB hub, slower transfer rate and the inability to power up external 2.5” hard disk as they require more
+problems faced from using a USB hub, slower transfer rate and the inability to power up external 2.5” hard disk

-power as compared to a usb webcam or usb speaker.
+as they require more power as compared to a usb webcam or usb speaker.

-the topic and history for USB.
-I hope that the above computer guide will assist you in having a further
+all to wrap up for the topic and history for USB.
+I hope that the above computer guide will assist you in having

-understanding of USB history.
+a further understanding of USB history.

 Source : S-Mall Pte Ltd